 Day 4.
 Galicia—Fine Wines and Unspoiled Nature

 The morning is yours to explore Ourense on the Rio Miño.
 Back on board, you enjoy lunch as the Al Andalús continues southward.
 You reach Ribeira Sacra, a Spanish wine region close to the Portuguese border.
-Here you enjoy a wine tasting at a winery and a river cruise in the spectacular Sil Canyon, with gorges as deep as 500 meters.
+Here, you enjoy a river cruise in spectacular Sil Canyon, with gorges as deep as 1,600 feet (500 meters).
 Overnight on board (BLD)

 Day 5.
 León and Ávila, UNESCO World Heritage Site